opentox/opentox.github.com/_posts/2013-06-05-simplify-rdfwriter-method.md

       reader.each_statement{ |statement| @rdf << statement }
     end

-To parse it to another format simpy use:
+To parse it to another format simply use:

     RDF::Writer.for(format).buffer(:encoding => Encoding::ASCII) do |writer|
       writer << @rdf